raul23/chess-ai/README.rst

 - ``image.setInteractive()`` instead of ``image.inputEnabled = true``

-Thereafter, I implemented the game AI in the form of `Minimax with AlphaBeta pruning <#game-ai>`_ based on the C# code by Paul Roberts' book `Artificial Intelligence in Games <https://www.routledge.com/Artificial-Intelligence-in-Games/Roberts/p/book/9781032033228>`_.
+Thereafter, I implemented the game AI in the form of `Minimax with AlphaBeta pruning <#game-ai>`_ based on the C# code by Paul Roberts from his book `Artificial Intelligence in Games <https://www.routledge.com/Artificial-Intelligence-in-Games/Roberts/p/book/9781032033228>`_.

 Unfortunately, I wasn't able to to make most of **ChessJs** code to work with the game AI from the book which used a different way of coding the chess game.
-Thus, I decided to abandon most of **ChessJs** codebase and port the whole C# chess code from Paul Roberts' book `Artificial Intelligence in Games
+Thus, I decided to abandon **ChessJs** codebase and ported the whole C# chess code from Paul Roberts' book `Artificial Intelligence in Games
 <https://www.routledge.com/Artificial-Intelligence-in-Games/Roberts/p/book/9781032033228>`_.